django-admin-tools/django-admin-tools/docs/customization.rst

 ---------------------

 .. warning::
-    The theming support is still very basic and I'm still not sure it's a good idea, so do not rely to much on it for the moment.
+    The theming support is still very basic, do not rely too much on it for the moment.

 This is very simple, just configure the ``ADMIN_TOOLS_THEMING_CSS`` to point to your custom css file, for example::